SAP-samples/teched2023-XP185v/exercises/ex0/README.md

   <br><img src="/exercises/ex0/images/TrustConfig.png" width="70%">

-6. To logon to your personal identity provider, navigate in your subaccount to **Instance and Subscriptions**.
-Click on the tile next to the subscribed application **Cloud Identity Services**, which says **Go to Application** when you hover over it.
+6. To logon to your personal identity provider, navigate in your subaccount to **Instances and Subscriptions**.
+Click on the icon next to the subscribed application **Cloud Identity Services**, which says **Go to Application** when you hover over it.
 A new window opens with your SAP Cloud Identity Services trial account cockpit.

   <br><img src="/exercises/ex0/images/CIS_Link3.png" width="70%">